 In this paper, we focus on the life cycle of the submesoscale eddies generated by mesoscale eddy-topography interactions, combining observational data from dedicated campaigns and idealized numerical simulations.
 Vic et al. (2015) studied the case of a mesoscale dipole along a continental shelf, reminiscent of the situation described in L'Hégaret et al. (2013).
-But satellite observations during the spring inter-monsoon and the summer monsoon reveal the presence of vortex rows with alternate polarities in the Gulf of Aden and in the Gulf of Oman.
+But satellite observations during the spring inter-monsoon and the summer monsoon reveal the presence of vortex rows with alternate

+30 polarities in the Gulf of Aden and in the Gulf of Oman.
 A vortex row is more efficient than a single dipole to form small eddies, but it is also more prone to destroying them by shearing and stretching effects.
 These mechanisms will be studied here.
-We further quantify how these submesoscale eddies are instrumental in the spreading of passive particle, then the implications regarding the dispersion of dense waters such as PGW and RSW.
+We further quantify how these submesoscale eddies are instrumental in the spreading of the dense overflow waters modelled here as a passive tracer.
 We compare and analyze a set of three numerical experiments with different bottom boundary conditions (with or without bottom drag and bottom boundary layer) and with different topographies (with or without cape).
 The data and numerical model used in this study are presented in Section 2.
 Observations of submesoscale eddies and fragments formed from the Persian Gulf Water outflow in the Gulf of Oman in spring 2014 are presented in Section 3.1.
 Then, generation and life-cycle of the submesoscale eddies due to the interaction of a vortex row with continental slopes is analysed using idealized numerical simulations in sections 3.2, 3.3 and 3.4.